Fred Trump III

-Frederick Crist "Fritz" Trump III (born November 15, 1962) is an American author, real estate executive, and advocate for people with disabilities.
+Frederick Crist Trump III (born November 15, 1962) is an American author, real estate executive, and advocate for people with disabilities.
 His son William Trump has a rare KCNQ2 mutation that results in severe disability.
-He is the nephew of United States President Donald Trump and is best known for his allegations against him in his 2024 memoir, All in the Family: The Trumps and How We Got This Way.
+He is a nephew of U.S. President Donald Trump and is best known for his allegations against his uncle in his 2024 memoir, All in the Family: The Trumps and How We Got This Way.

-In his memoir, Trump alleged that his uncle, Donald Trump, has made multiple ableist, racist, and dehumanizing comments throughout his life, one of which concerned William Trump.
-Both Donald Trump and those affiliated with him have denied Trump's allegations.
+In his memoir, Trump wrote that his uncle, Donald Trump, has made multiple ableist, racist, and dehumanizing comments throughout his life, one of which concerned William Trump.

 Early life and education

-Frederick Crist Trump III was born in Manhattan, New York City, on November 15, 1962, to flight attendant Linda Lea Clapp and Fred Trump Jr., a commercial airline pilot of Trans World Airlines and the son of real estate developer Fred Trump.
+Frederick Crist Trump III was born in Manhattan, New York City, on November 15, 1962, to flight attendant Linda Lea Clapp and Fred Trump Jr., a commercial airline pilot of Trans World Airlines and a son of real estate developer Fred Trump.
 His younger sister, Mary L. Trump, is a psychologist and writer who has similarly criticized Donald Trump.
 Trump's father died of a heart attack on September 26, 1981, when he was 42 years old and when Trump was 18 years old.
 The Trump family claimed that his death was a result of his alcoholism.
 Trump graduated from Lehigh University in 1984 with a bachelor's degree in economics.

 Adult life

-Trump married Lisa Beth Trump (née Lorant) – a senior underwriter for a New York-based insurance company – in 1989, and they have had three children.
+Trump married Lisa Beth Trump (née Lorant) – a senior underwriter for a New York-based insurance company – on September 16, 1989, and they have had three children.
 Trump's eldest two children were born healthy.
 His third and youngest child, William Trump, was born on June 30, 1999.
 William was seemingly healthy immediately after birth, but started having seizures within 24 hours, requiring Trump and his wife to spend the first six weeks of William's life at hospitals.
 At the time, William was diagnosed with infantile spasms and cerebral palsy, but he was diagnosed with a KCNQ2 mutation 15 years later.

-After his grandfather Fred Trump died in 1999, Trump and his sister, Mary L. Trump, sued their aunt and uncles Maryanne Trump Barry, Donald Trump, and Robert Trump in March 2000.
+After his grandfather Fred Trump died in 1999, Trump and his sister, Mary L. Trump, sued Donald Trump and two of his three living siblings, Maryanne Trump Barry and Robert Trump, in March 2000.
 During the lawsuit, they claimed that they were being unfairly denied their inheritance, as they were told that they would only receive a portion of what they had expected.
 Donald Trump and his siblings eventually responded by financially withdrawing from William Trump's medical funds, a response that Donald Trump later admitted was an act of revenge to the New York Daily News.
 The dispute was settled in 2001, but the details of the agreement have been kept private due to a confidentiality agreement.